How do you feel after a long-haul flight? Words that come to mind as I write this include groggy, tired, hungry, irritable… not great, in other words.

 Jetlag is horrible, but there are things you can do to help.

-There’s some recent evidence that it’s not the colour of light, but the brightness that makes the biggest difference in keeping you awake.
+There’s some recent evidence that it’s not the colour of light (that is, whether it’s blue or yellow), but the brightness that makes the biggest difference in keeping you awake.
 With this in mind, keep the lights low in the evening.
 You can do this in a romantic way by using candles (go for LED candles if you’re putting them in a bedroom and possibly want to fall asleep with them on) or getting some fairy lights for the bedroom.

 In the morning, open the curtains to get as much natural light in as possible.